 Clean potable drinking water is a finite but renewable resource.
 It is imperative for all of us to embrace new strategies that will work to both protect and conserve it.
 The impact of water conservation on supply availability has been generally understated and not well understood.
 Outdoor water use conservation is perhaps the most important factor to consider in your conservation efforts.
-Balancing the available water supply to meet both the current drinking water needs of our existing customers and the future economic development in our service area is of paramount concern.
+Balancing the available water supply to meet both the current drinking water needs of our existing customers and the future economic Clean potable drinking water is a finite but renewable resource.
+It is imperative for all of us to embrace new strategies that will work to both protect and conserve it. development in our service area is of paramount concern.
 We strongly believe that this is a statewide conservation issue that demands equitable state regulatory management so that all residents of Rhode Island can equally contribute to the best use of the state's waters.
 Over the past several years, we have introduced several programs to promote water conservation.
 We appreciate our customers' participation in these programs and will continue to strengthen our commitment to this important cause.
 As a Kent County Water Authority customer, you play a vital role in protecting and conserving our precious water resources.
-Your unvielding cooperation is necessary to help us continue to provide dependable service to all our customers.
+Your unyielding cooperation is necessary to help us continue to provide dependable service to all our customers.